aws-samples/aws-service-catalog-reference-architectures/codepipeline/README.md

 ![ServiceCatalog-CICD-templates.png](ServiceCatalog-CICD-templates.png)

 1. Copy this Repo into your new CodeCommit Repo.
+Make sure you don't copy the .git folder.
   You will need a codecommit user.
 You can use an existing user or create a new one with the supplied template.
 Pick either HTTPS or SSH for connecting.
     -Sample CodeCommit user template: [iam/sc-codecommit-iamuser.yml](../iam/sc-codecommit-iamuser.yml)
 	-[Setting up HTTPS](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html)
     -[Setting up ssh](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html)
   The repo clone address is the **CloneUrlSsh** output variable from the SC-RA-IACPipeline CloudFormation Stack
   ```
-  git clone git@github.com:aws-samples/aws-service-catalog-reference-architectures.git
+  git clone github.com:aws-samples/aws-service-catalog-reference-architectures.git
   git clone https://YOUR-USERNAME@YOUR-REPO-NAME
-  cp -r aws-service-catalog-reference-architectures/* SCPortfoliosRepo/
   rsync -av --exclude=.git aws-service-catalog-reference-architectures/ SCPortfoliosRepo/
   cd SCPortfoliosRepo
   ```